-Fan appreciation for the original trilogy knows no bounds, and folks are even willing to pay hundreds of thousands of dollars for items that for most would seem lackluster in nature compared to the two iconic weapons wielded by two of the saga’s greatest heroes: Mentalfloss reports that a snowtrooper helmet, worn (by an unnamed extra!) during filming of the Battle of Hoth in Episode V, garnered over a quarter of a million dollars.
+Fan appreciation for the original trilogy knows no bounds.
+Folks are even willing to pay hundreds of thousands of dollars for items that for most would seem lackluster.
+That, of course, is in contrast to the two iconic weapons wielded by two of the saga’s greatest heroes.
+Similarly, Mentalfloss reports that a snowtrooper helmet, worn (by an unnamed extra!) during filming of the Battle of Hoth in Episode V, garnered over a quarter of a million dollars.

 There is no question that there is an allure to owning a piece of Star Wars history.
-The franchise shaped a generation, and those in it have no shame in seeking to hold mementos from the films we grew up with and loved.
+The franchise shaped a generation.
+Consequently, those in it have no shame in seeking to hold mementos from the films we grew up with and loved.

 Me?
 Let’s just say my budget can’t quiet accommodate the big-ticket items.
-I do, however, have an entire shelf in my home office that holds a pretty sizeable collection of original Kenner action figures from my youth.
+I do, however, have an entire shelf in my home office devoted to Star Wars.
+It holds a pretty sizeable collection of original Kenner action figures from my youth.
 That’s worth something to me.